obsidiansystems/obelisk/README.md

 ### ob-run

 Development server with in-process reloading.
-The backend runs inside a [ghcid](https://github.com/ndmitchell/ghcid) session: saving a `backend`/`common`/`frontend` module recompiles it to bytecode and reruns the server in-process — no native linking, no process restart.
+The backend runs inside a [ghcid](https://github.com/ndmitchell/ghcid) session: saving a `backend`/`common`/`frontend` module recompiles it to bytecode and reruns the server in-process: no native linking, no process restart.
 A separate watcher cross-compiles the frontend (WASM by default, incrementally) and swaps the served assets in place under the running server; refresh the browser to pick them up.

 ```bash
 ob-run                   # serve on :8000